 Congress Needs to Hear from You

-You can help pave the way for the PACT RTs just before the April 12th Hill Day by participating in our Virtual Lobby Week.
-We set up an easy to use system called Capitol Connection which already has suggested emails (which you are free to edit) you can send depending on “who you are” to your 2 Senators and your member of the House of Representatives.
+You can help pave the way for the PACT RTs just before they arrive for Hill Day by participating in our Virtual Lobby Week.
+Sending a message is simple via AARC’s Capital Connection.
+We have suggested emails you can send to your Senators and House of Representative Member based on your relationship to the respiratory profession, or you can personalize them as you see fit.

 It couldn’t be easier!
 It’s important that Members of Congress hear from RTs, patients, and other supporters from “back home.”
 So while you might not walk the halls of Congress your voice can still be heard and you can make a difference!

 For more details on the importance of AARC’s 2017 legislative agenda read the Frequently Asked Questions.